Luis Garcia Player Props: Nationals vs. Mets

 Luis Garcia At The Plate

-- Garcia is hitting .261 with 12 doubles, four triples, five home runs and 21 walks.
+- Garcia is hitting .266 with 13 doubles, four triples, six home runs and 21 walks.

+- Among qualifying batters in MLB action, his batting average ranks 49th, his on-base percentage ranks 121st, and he is 120th in the league in slugging.

-- In 30.1% of his games this year, Garcia has driven in at least one run.
-In 10 of those games (10.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 30.9% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.